uDALES/u-dales/tests/README.md

 The following are integration tests run on CI at every commit but can also be run locally.

-## Requirements

-- Python 3.5 or above
-- Python libraries (see requirements.txt)

 ## How to run tests

-Make sure you have the required Python libraries installed on your system, then from you command line, run the following command:
+Make sure you have the required Python libraries installed on your system (see [DEVELOP.md](../DEVELOP.md)), then from you command line, run the following command:

 ```
 python3 run_tests.py <branch_a> <branch_b> <build_type>